angadsinghsandhu/Notes/Books/Programming PyTorch for Deep Learning - Ian Pointer/Chapter 2 - Image Clasification with Pytorch/ReadMe.md

 train_data = torchvision.datasets.ImageFolder(root=train_data_path, transform=transformation, is_valid_file=check_image)
 ```

-In addition to loading the data, `torchvision` also allows for specifying a list of ==transformations that will be applied to an image before it is fed into the neural network==.
+In addition to loading the data, `torchvision` also allows for specifying a list of *transformations that will be applied to an image before it is fed into the neural network*.

 The default transform is to convert image data into a tensor using the `transforms.ToTensor()` method, but other transforms can also be applied.